The final issue of the award-winning journal of contemporary architecture, PRAXIS, has just been released.

-PRAXIS 15 was funded by the Graham Foundation for Advanced Studies in the Fine Arts, which aims to foster the development and exchange of diverse and challenging ideas about architecture and its role in the arts, culture, and society, has awarded more than 4,500 grants since its inception, and has become one of the most significant funders in the field of architecture.
+PRAXIS 15 was funded by the Graham Foundation for Advanced Studies in the Fine Arts, which aims to foster the development and exchange of diverse and challenging ideas about architecture and its role in the arts, culture, and society.

 Read more about the project here.